 - Cables don’t transmit current perfectly.
 Metal in wires creates resistance, which means that some of the electricity and the audio signal won’t get through.
 To solve this use a thicker gauge of wire, which increases the wire’s ability to transmit electrical current.
 Wire thickness is described by the American Wire Gauge (AWG) number, which is the inverse of its thickness.
 You can find easily cables with above 20 AWG.

-Be reasonable here, you can start with the cable which arrived with your mic.
+You can start with the cable which arrived with your mic.
 But don’t use any old cables you might have around.
 When cable gets damaged replace it.
 You can always replace the cable you have with premium quality.
-At the start, a good LyxPro cable should do the job.

 Read also our detailed analysis and recommendation for audio cable Best XLR and USB Cable Choices for Podcasting.